alphauslabs/20241113-intro-cloud-workshop/README.md

 **NOTE: Some members of Alphaus are here to assist you with the commands and explanations provided below.
 Please don't hesitate to ask for their assistance.**

 If you're running Windows, try installing [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) so you can have access to a Linux-based environment.
 Then install the `gcloud` CLI and SDK.
 See [here](https://cloud.google.com/sdk/docs/install) for more info.
+Also, make sure you have your favorite editor (e.g. Visual Studio Code, Vim, Emacs, etc.) ready.
 Finally, install [`docker`](https://docs.docker.com/engine/install/) as well.
 You can confirm your setup using the following commands:

 ``` sh
 # Check gcloud: